ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 // Context lets us pass a value deep into the component tree
 // without explicitly threading it through every component.
-// Create a context for the current theme (with "light" as the default). const ThemeContext = React.js.createContext("light");
+// Create a context for the current theme (with "light" as the default). const ThemeContext = ReactJS.createContext("light");

-class App extends React.js.Component {
+class App extends ReactJS.Component {
   render() {
     // Use a Provider to pass the current theme to the tree below.
     // Any component can read it, no matter how deep it is.